-The Draft Corporate Business Plan lists an action N2.1 to 'develop a Shire of Northam Local Biodiversity Strategy'.
+The Corporate Business Plan lists an action N2.1 to 'develop a Shire of Northam Local Biodiversity Strategy in liaison with Wheatbelt NRM'.

 WALGA has provided assistance within its Biodiversity Program, which concluded in 2014.
 The Shire of Northam was the last local government to receive assistance through this program.